Skip to main content

 To support your request for an accommodation, your employer may ask for medical documentation.
 This is a normal part of the process.
 The documentation should be from a qualified healthcare professional and should explain the nature of your condition and how it impacts your ability to participate in the wellness program.

-A denial of is not the end of the road.
+A denial of your initial request is not the end of the road.
 It is the beginning of a conversation.
 You have the right to understand why your request was denied and to propose alternative accommodations.
 The law is on your side, and with the right information and approach, you can advocate for the support you need to thrive in all aspects of your work life, including wellness programs.

 Intermediate